 These are cookies that are required for the operation of our website.
-They include, for example, cookies that enable you to log into secure areas of our website or make use of e-payment services.
+They include, for example, cookies that enable you to log into secure areas of our website or make use of e-billing services.

-They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
+These allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

 You can choose to delete cookies at any time; however you may lose any information that enables you to access the website more quickly and efficiently including, but not limited to, personalisation settings.

-It is recommended that you ensure that your internet browser is up-to-date and that you consult the help and guidance provided by the developer of your internet browser if you are unsure about adjusting your privacy settings.
+It is recommended that you ensure that your Internet browser is up to date and that you consult the help and guidance provided by the developer of your Internet browser if you are unsure about adjusting your privacy settings.

-Unless otherwise agreed, no delay, act or omission by a party in exercising any right or remedy will be deemed a waiver of that, or any other, right or remedy.
+Unless and otherwise agreed, no delay, act or omission by a party in exercising any right or remedy will be deemed a waiver of that, or any other, right or remedy.